djalbat/yapp/README.md

 `;
 ```
-Now you can import this class rather than the normal `Yapp` class (these colours are not recommended, by the way).
+Now you can import this class rather than the usual `Yapp` class (these colours are not recommended).

-Some CSS propoerties cannot be inherited and must therefore be targeted directly.
-For example, the selection styles for the textarea:
+Some CSS properties cannot be inherited and must therefore be targeted directly.
+The selection styles for the textarea, for example:

 ```
 .yaap > textarea {
   caret-color: white !important;
+}

-  ::selection {
+.yaap > textarea::selection {
   color: white !important;
   background-color: orange !important;
-  }

 }
 ```
 In fact the `caret-color` CSS property is inheritable, but is included here to go with the properties for related selections.